 What to order: The trio from their tasting menu, which lets you choose a coffee and sample it brewed as an espresso, filter, and macchiato.

 With its bright, cheery atmosphere and a penchant for attracting everyone from locals to tourists, La Caféothèque offers more than your standard espresso.
 Coffee aficionados will love a steaming mug of their favorite style coffee, expertly decorated, and the chance to bring a bag of fresh beans home as a souvenir.

 What to order: Try out a classic espresso—you won’t be disappointed by the technique or the flavor.

 5. Mesón del Café, Barcelona

 One of the oldest cafes in Barcelona, Mesón del Café is a tiny haven located in the Barri Gotic neighborhood.
-With dark wood walls and cluttered (but decidedly homey) decor, it’s perfect for hiding out over a warm café con leche
+With dark wood walls and a cluttered (but decidedly homey) decor, it’s perfect for hiding out over a warm café con leche.

-What to order: Go for the Spaniard’s favorite coffee drink, a café con leche, which is equal parts strong coffee mixed with steamed milk.
+What to order: Go for the Spanish favorite, café con leche, which is equal parts strong coffee mixed with steamed milk.

 Our top tours